Translation Proxy is a cloud-based translation proxy solution designed to make websites available in several languages.

 The proxy offers a white label version that can be customized with your corporate logos and domains to create a branded version, allowing you to use & sell the translation proxy as your own product.
 To create the branded version, seven criteria must be met.
 See the “White-label setup” section for details.

-Our pricing follows the ‘pay-as-you-go’ model, so you only get charged for what you use.
+Our old pricing follows the ‘pay-as-you-go’ model, so you only get charged for what you use.
 The total cost is made up of 2 types of fees: one-time fees and a monthly charge.
+It’s still available for the time being upon demand.

 - Discovery: 1 EUR or 1.2 USD / 1000 pages for every Discovery